Skip to content

 That’s pretty much where the similarities end, except that both are light paint colors that you could use in your whole home.

-Fleur de Sel does look very good with Sea Salt.
+Fleur de Sel does look good with Sea Salt.
 It’s kind of like a pale sandy beach color.

 Sherwin Williams Accessible Beige